 How do they work?

-Proximity readers operate by analysing the unique electronic information stored on a proximity keyfob or card presented to it, and then transmits this information to the control equipment which compares it with information stored in the system.
+Proximity readers operate by analysing the unique electronic information stored on a proximity keyfob or swipe card presented to it, and then transmits this information to the control equipment which compares it with information stored in the access system.
 If the information matches an authorised user, the control equipment will then signal the associated electronic door lock to “unlock” allowing the user access.

 Proximity readers can be used as standalone system or part of an integrated building management system.
-Prox cards have the added benefit over keyfobs of being able to print photos and other user information on them, enabling the cards to become ID cards as well as a device to legitimately access the client’s building and areas within their building.
+Prox cards/ swipe cards have the added benefit over keyfobs of being able to print photos and other user information on them, enabling the cards to become ID cards as well as a device to legitimately access the client’s building and areas within their building.

 For expert advice on all your Access Control needs, why not call us now to arrange for one of our friendly Security Consultants to help design a new Access Control solution customised to suit your home or business.